Is 2021 the best year to travel to Mexico? Find out below.

-Most people fly into Los Cabos but it’s a phenomenally fun and safe road trip driving down from California.
+Most people fly into Los Cabos, but it’s an enjoyable and safe road trip driving down from California.
 Make 2021 the year of travel adventure and drive to your favorite destination in Mexico.
 Since travel takes longer than in the US, plan on 3-4 days from Tijuana, depending on your pace.
 Make sure to stop and experience the Gray whales in Guerrero Negro while you’re at it.

 Puerto Vallarta, Jalisco

 Naturally, now is a sweet time to visit Vallarta.
 The City was spared the worst of the health crisis and was the first to set up common-sense standards to keep guests and locals safe.

 Vallarta has the most impressive Malecón (mal-eh-CONE) or boardwalk in all of Mexico.
 It teems with local artists, sand sculputers, whimsical statues, and phenomenal restaurants and night entertainment.
 Find live music at every turn, along with miles of exquisite beaches.